-Learning Objectives/Goals Learning Resources/ Activities Evidence of Learning Estimated Date of Achievement -Gain understanding of using clinical skills within a community development context. -Assist with various community projects -Research social work roles in other community development projects -Attend meetings and observe roles of other individuals.
-Ability to understand and explain the role of a social worker in community development.
-Communicate my role and contributions as a social worker within GHFFA.
-Ongoing throughout placement - Focus on skills and connection of theory to practice on a micro and macro level in this setting. -Discuss with supervisors -Identify theories that fit for me, and use them in placement. -Ability to comfortably apply skills within placement and clearly communicate rationale for using these skills. -Mid-term and ongoing -Learn how to create, implement and evaluate various types of program evaluations.
-Research various types of evaluation, and their intended outcomes consult colleagues to gain direction and information. - Complete a written evaluation for the agency by end of placement.
-April 2021 -Compile and analyze garnered information. - Discover the advantages and disadvantages of using a strengths based approach -Supervisory discussion and debriefing -Creating a small guide as a resource tool -Comfortably apply the approach to practice situations. -Explain rational for using skills and approach -Ongoing, end of placement - Further develop conflict resolution skills between -Research how to create "work plans" to identify areas of -Become more comfortable addressing conflict -End of term, ongoing.
+Learning Objectives/Goals Learning Resources/ Activities Evidence of Learning Estimated Date of Achievement -Gain understanding of using clinical skills within a community development context. -Assist with various community projects -Research social work roles in other community development projects -Attend meetings and observe roles of other individuals. - Ability to understand and explain the role of a social worker in community developmentCommunicate my role and contributions as a social worker within GHFFA.
+Ongoing throughout placement - Focus on skills and connection of theory to practice on a micro and macro level in this setting. -Discuss with supervisors -Identify theories that fit for me, and use them in placement. -Ability to comfortably apply skills within placement and clearly communicate rationale for using these skills. -Mid-term and ongoing -Learn how to create, implement and evaluate various types of program evaluations. - Research various types of evaluation, and their intended outcomes -consult colleagues to gain direction and informationCompile and analyze garnered information. - Complete a written evaluation for the agency by end of placement.
+April 2025 - Discover the advantages and disadvantages of using a strengths based approach -Supervisory discussion and debriefing -Creating a small guide as a resource tool -Comfortably apply the approach to practice situationsExplain rational for using skills and approach -Ongoing, end of placement - Further develop conflict resolution skills between -Research how to create "work plans" to identify areas of -Become more comfortable addressing conflict -End of term, ongoing.

-individuals and in small groups. -Learn more about Restorative Practices concern and goals for youth, and steps to achieve goals. -Debrief with staff and supervisors -Research conflict resolution practices and implement in field. -Collaborate with staff to create conflict resolution and consequence policies, based on restorative practices. -Read appropriate material e.g. 'Restorative Circles in Schools-Building Community and Enhancing Learning 'book and research other relevant materials. -produce appropriate work plans with individual youth -Comfortably implement practices and learning at placement. -Evaluate what does and does not work. -Prepare youth for termination in advance -Discuss any concerns and best strategies with supervisors -Do reading by late November 2020, Implementation will be ongoing. -Learn how best to terminate involvement with participating youth -In supervision discuss how to prepare for end of practicum. -Second half of placement
+individuals and in small groups. -Learn more about Restorative Practices concern and goals for youth, and steps to achieve goals. -Debrief with staff and supervisors -Research conflict resolution practices and implement in field. -Collaborate with staff to create conflict resolution and consequence policies, based on restorative practices. -Read appropriate material e.g. 'Restorative Circles in Schools-Building Community and Enhancing Learning -produce appropriate work plans with individual youth -Comfortably implement practices and learning at placementEvaluate what does and does not work. -Prepare youth for termination in advance. -Do reading by late November 2024, Implementation will be ongoing.
+Schools-Building Community and Implementation will be -Learn how best to terminate involvement with participating youth -In supervision discuss how to prepare for end of practicum. -Second half of placement